sb-istvan/fem-interactive-rating-component/README.md

 ### Continued development

 To my surprise I could handle JavaScrpit DOM manipulation pretty well.
-However as for the CSS I felt like I was continously just patching it for the Thank You card and I could not make it significantly better on my final code review either.
+However as for the CSS I felt like I was continuously just patching it for the Thank You card and I could not make it significantly better on my final code review either.
 I'm pretty sure there are better solutions for that.

 ## Author